Nexmo/nexmo-developer/_tutorials/client-sdk-ios-in-app-messaging.md

 ### Add a user to a conversation

-Add other users as members of this conversation for them to send and receive messages as well:
+Add other users as members of this conversation for them to send and receive messages:

 ```objective-c
 [conversation addMemberWithUserId:@"user id" completion:^(NSError * _Nullable error, NXMMember * _Nullable member) {